 How do I know the cost of duties for my freight shipment?

-The amount you need to pat depends on the nature of your cargo.
+The amount you need to pay depends on the nature of your cargo.

 The smooth handling of your customs activities starts with a precise description of the goods you are shipping.
-This is achieved through an internationally standardized commodity code, the Harmonized System (HS) Code, which will ensure that the correct duties and taxes are applied by Customs.
-It is defined by the World Customs Organization (WCO), and is available publicly.
+This is achieved through an internationally standardised commodity code, the Harmonised System (HS) Code, which will ensure that the correct duties and taxes are applied by Customs.
+It is defined by the World Customs Organisation (WCO), and is available publicly.